Resources for an Empowered Cycle and Sex Life

 These experiences have led me to seek out external information and educational resources and as well as direct my attention internally to intuition and body wisdom.
 It has also led to many conversations with people on the very subjects- menstruation, reconnecting with your cycle after birth control, and pregnancy prevention in sex.
 In light of recent conversations, it's really dawning on me...

-We're in the dark about our own bodies.
+Many are in the dark about their own bodies.
 Not for lack of intelligence or wisdom.
 Not even for lack of interest.
 But rather, there has been so much ignorance, misinformation, shame and suppression around this topic, we may not even think to take interest.
-We may not even realize the possibility of having a deeper understanding of our body.
+We may not even realize the possibility of having a deeper understanding of our body (unless we are trying to get pregnant, and even then...).
 While the processes I am referring to are specific to people who menstruate, it is valuable to all people, especially if you are in a relationship with someone who menstruates.

 For many, health and sex education pushed abstinence, and STDs and pregnancy were used as fear factors.
 At the time when we were ripe to absorb information and learn about the miraculous changes happening in our bodies, it got left out, brushed past, or even demonized in health classes.
 So, as young people, unless we had a wise person in our lives sharing more practical information with us, we moved on with a lack of understanding without really knowing any better.